sritchie73/ukbnmr/README.md

   9. The 61 composite biomarkers and 81 biomarker ratios are recomputed from their adjusted parts.
   10. An additional 76 biomarker ratios of potential biological significance are computed.

-Version 2 of the algorithm, the default, modifies this algorithm:
+Version 2 of the algorithm (the default) modifies this algorithm:

-  - Steps 4 and 5 above are performed within each processing batch separately
+  - Steps 4 and 5 above are performed within each processing batch
   - Step 6 above is modified to:

-      (1) group samples into bins of ~2,000 samples each to ensure consistent bin sizes across data releases and between spectrometers of different sizes, (2) hard codes a bin split on spectrometer 5 between plates 490000006726 and 490000006714 to better correct for a large change in plate concentrations most strongly observed for alanine.
+      1.  group samples into bins of ~2,000 samples
+      2. hard codes a bin split on spectrometer 5 between plates 490000006726 and 490000006714

+These changes have been made based on our exploration of the technical variation in the phase 2 release (July 2023) of the UK Biobank NMR data.

 ## Methods for computing derived biomarkers and ratios after adjusting for biological variation